fwextensions/fwidgets/README.md

 ![screenshot](https://user-images.githubusercontent.com/61631/280552964-f63c103e-61db-4b7b-8610-2116613e665d.png)

 Many useful Figma plugins run only in the main thread, where they can access the API and modify the document.
-But sometimes you'll want to extend them with simple user interface elements, like a textbox to enter a name, or a color picker to customize the output.
-Unfortunately, Figma doesn't offer any built-in UI components, so you have to roll your own, using a framework or vanilla JS/HTML/CSS, and then post messages to the main thread so that your UI can actually interact with the API.
+But sometimes you want to extend them with simple user interface elements, like a textbox to enter a name, or a color picker to customize the output.
+Unfortunately, Figma doesn't offer any built-in UI components, so you have to roll your own, using a framework or vanilla JS/HTML/CSS.
+And then you have to post messages back to the main thread in response to UI events, just so your plugin can actually make changes to the Figma document.

 `fwidgets` is intended to dramatically simplify this process by letting you add basic UI functionality without writing any UI code.
-Think of it like adding a series of interactive prompts to a command line tool, similar to the wizard structure of something like `create-react-app`.  `fwidgets` lets you show one UI element at a time to the user, awaiting their input and then responding to it.
+Think of it like adding a series of interactive prompts to a command line tool, similar to the wizard structure of something like `create-react-app`.  `fwidgets` lets you show one UI element at a time to the user, awaiting their input and then responding to it, while keeping all of your code in the main thread.

 ## Install